William Montgomery (Pennsylvania soldier): Military service

 After defeating the British Army in the Boston, General Washington anticipated General Howe would next seek control of New York City and relocated the Continental Army to fortify the area.
 With an indefensible number of potential invasion sites around New York Harbor and depleted ranks, Washington divided Continental forces between Manhattan and Brooklyn.
 On June 3, 1776, the Continental Congress granted Washington's request to stand up a Flying Camp of militia-based reserves.
 Montgomery's battalion was re-designated the 1st [Pennsylvania] Regiment and mobilized for the fortification of New Jersey.
 They arrived at Perth Amboy in mid-July, establishing a command post at the Proprietary House, and conducted rotating patrols along the 35-mile strait to Fort Lee.
 Within days, they were horrified by the arrival of the British Navy off the coast of Staten Island—340 transport ships carrying 32,000 infantry, 35 frigates, and 25 ships of the line bearing 64 cannons each with a range of 2 miles.
 Five of the latter alone had more collective firepower than the entire Continental Army.
 Each cost the equivalent of a modern aircraft carrier.
 It was the largest, most advanced, and most powerful amphibious invasion in world history until Operation Neptune 168 years later.

-While repulsing British reconnaissance efforts into New Jersey, the 1st Regiment overheard the defeat of the Continental Army in gthe Battle of Long Island.
+While repulsing British reconnaissance efforts into New Jersey, the 1st Regiment overheard the defeat of the Continental Army in the Battle of Long Island.
 After peace talks failed, Montgomery ordered four companies to Fort Lee and four companies to Fort Washington to buffer General Howe's landing at Kip's Bay Manhattan.
 When Fort Lee and Fort Washington are defeated (along with Montgomery's four companies who are taken prisoner and sent to prison "ships of hell"), Montgomery and his remaining companies, along with General Washington and the remaining Continental Army, retreated to Pennsylvania as they were pursued by General Cornwallis.